Dynatrace/dynatrace-configuration-as-code/README.md

 tenant as Monaco files.
 You can use this feature to avoid starting from scratch when using Monaco.

+For more information on this feature, see [pkg/download/README.md](./pkg/download/README.md).

 ### Deploying Configuration to Dynatrace

 The tool allows for deploying a configuration or a set of configurations in the form of `project(s)`.